Minor in English

 Related Programs

-Fort Hays State University offers a variety of programs that complement the Minor in English, providing students with opportunities to specialize further or broaden their academic horizons.
-These allow students to tailor their education to their unique interests and career goals.
+A variety of programs complement the Minor in English, giving students opportunities to specialize further or expand their academic interests.
+These options enable students to customize their education to fit their individual goals and career aspirations.

 - B.A. in English (Literature)